Israeli-American Council: History

 The Israeli Leadership Council (ILC) was founded in 2007 by Israel's Consul General, Ehud Danoch, and a group of Israeli and Israeli-American business leaders, including Adam Milstein and Shoham Nicolet.
 The first ILC event was held in July 2007, at the Beverly Hilton Hotel, with about 80 Israeli-American business leaders, featuring Los Angeles Mayor Antonio Villaraigosa and Danoch.
 The event was organized by Danny Alpert, Adam Milstein, Eli Tene, Steve Erdman, Naty Saidoff, Eli Marmour, and Shoham Nicolet following a meeting between Alpert and Danoch.

 The ILC's first board was co-chaired by Alpert and Tene, and included Milstein, Erdman, Marmour, Saidoff, Shawn Evenhaim, Yossi Rabinovitz, and Nissan Pardo.
 Shoham Nicolet was asked to volunteer to lead the venture as the Founding Executive Director.
 They set the organization's "three pillars" of engagement: to strengthen future generations of Israeli-Americans, the American Jewish community and the State of Israel.

 By 2008, ILC began receiving support from Beny Alagem, Leo David and Haim Saban.
 It held its first major event, "Live for Sderot", a celebrity gala with 1,800 attendees.
 The two presidential candidates, Barack Obama and John McCain, both sent videos expressing their support for the event.

 The ILC held its first annual gala dinner in 2009, attended by hundreds of Israeli-Americans.

 In 2011, ILC began funding Sifriyat Pijama B-America, a Hebrew language version of PJ Library.
 PJ Library is a nonprofit which sends children's book to Jewish families.
 The program was cancelled in 2016.

 Sagi Balasha became ILC's first CEO in September 2011.
 ILC Care was launched in November.
 In April 2012, ILC launched the Celebrate Israel Festival to celebrate Israel's Independence Day.

 In 2013, the ILC rebranded as the Israeli-American Council.
 Funded by Miriam and Sheldon Adelson, the organization launched an expansion plan to create regional councils across the United States.
 By summer 2014, the IAC had a staff of 60 people, an annual budget of $17.5 million and six regional offices.

 By 2014, IAC Merkaz and IAC Shishi Israel were established, as were regional chapters in Boston, Florida, Las Vegas, and New York.
 In October 2014, Adam Milstein became the Chairman of the IAC, and Shoham Nicolet returned as the organization's CEO.
+Milstein served as chairman until 2019.

 IAC has established several regional chapters since 2015.
 Those years also saw the launch of IAC Manhigut, IAC Act, and IAC Eitanim.
 By the end of 2018, IAC has 20 regional offices and more than 58 active communities.